samjd-zz/linkedin_ssi_booster/README.md

 ## Database Integration (PostgreSQL)

+> **⚠️ Status:** The core infrastructure is functional, but some features are still being refined.
+We're aware of outstanding issues and actively working on improvements.
+File-based storage (JSON/JSONL) remains the recommended default until the database integration is fully stabilized.

 The system now supports **dual-write mode** with PostgreSQL for improved data integrity, query performance, and concurrent access.
 Database integration is **optional** — the system continues to work with file-based storage (JSON/JSONL) by default.

 **Setup (Docker):**